Kim Kardashian Shares Rare Photos Of Her Meeting With President Obama

 However, Kim’s fans are accusing her of trying to make her photos appear “poor” as the quality is distorted.

 “…the famous family appears to be hanging out in uncharacteristically simple settings, such as large empty rooms with minimal furniture.
-Many social-media users have accused Kardashian and West of trying to look “poor.”
+Many social-media users have accused Kardashian and West of trying to look ‘poor.'”

-But Kardashian’s posts featuring President Obama send a different message despite featuring the same filter as her other posts.
-One Instagram user feels as if Kim is stil flaunting her luxury lifestyle as she shares the fact she once met the President of the United States.
+But Kardashian’s posts featuring President Obama send a different message, despite featuring the same filter as her other posts.
+One Instagram user feels as if Kim is stil flaunting her luxury lifestyle as she shares the fact that she once met the president of the United States.

 “You are a spoiled brat.
 I’m done with looking at your stupid photos of your elite life.”